-When your installer is fitting two pieces of worktop together it is likely there will be a slight gap so they should use ColorFill joint sealant to ensure there is no water ingress and give you a seamless aesthetic.
+When your installer is fitting two pieces of worktop together it is likely there will be a slight gap so they should use a joint sealant either ColorFill or Formica Lifeseal for Formica or Fenix Proseal for Fenix to ensure there is no water ingress and give you a seamless aesthetic.

-There are over 250 colours to choose from so it is likely that there is a shade for your choice of worktop.
+There are over 250 colours to choose from in the ColorFill range so it is likely that there is a shade for your choice of worktop.

 You can see the colour options here https://colorfill.co.uk/colorfill-search-form/